 DinMo example: our inbound strategy

-A content calendar is essential for organizing your editorial publication.
+A content calendar is essential for organising your editorial publication.
 It ensures regular publishing, diversifies the types of content, and aligns each piece with your marketing goals.

 The calendar should list publication dates, the topics covered, the distribution channels, and the people responsible for each task (writing, proofreading, distribution, etc.).
 This forward planning prevents forgetfulness and ensures consistency in your content strategy.
 It also allows for a comprehensive strategy that can be seamlessly executed by anyone on the team.